International driver’s licences

 Whoa – Back on track – or should I say… back on ROAD!

 You can drive for 6 months from when you arrive in Australia or 6 months from when you are granted a visa.
-You will then need to sign up for a Victorian license.
-Some countries will not be required to take driving tests and can simply transfer their license over.
+You will then need to sign up for a Victorian licence.
+Some countries will not be required to take driving tests and can simply transfer their license over from an international driver’s licence to a Victorian licence.
 Those countries include, Germany, France, Italy, Japan, Singapore, Portugal, Sweden, Spain, Ireland, UK, USA, Greece, Austria, Finland, Guernsey, Jersey, Isle of Man, Malta, Netherlands, Luxembourg, Norway and Switzerland.

-If you are a holder of an overseas license BUT you are UNDER 22 you have 5 points available over a 12 month period or 12 points over a 3 year period.
-SO if you lose 5 demerit points in 12 months, you will lose your license for a period.
+If you are a holder of an overseas licence BUT you are UNDER 22 you have 5 points available over a 12 month period or 12 points over a 3 year period.
+SO if you lose 5 demerit points in 12 months, you will lose your licence for a period.

-If you are over 22 years old then you have 12 points available over a three year period like any other full license holder.
+If you are over 22 years old then you have 12 points available over a three year period like any other full licence holder.

 So key thing to remember – if you’re under 22 you are on your P Plates.